threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threefold/stellar_faucet/wiki/readme.md

 You need following knowledge to start this server.

-- `distributorsecret`: is the secret key of the distributor account which holds all the Stellar TFT's.
+- `secret`: is the secret key of the faucet account which holds the Stellar TFT's.
-- `issueraddress`: is the address (public key) of the Stellar TFT issuer.
+- `issuer`: is the address (public key) of the Stellar TFT issuer.
 - `amount`: is the amount of token you wish to drip with each transfer in this faucet.

 ## Running